DavidP101/DavidP101.github.io/README.md

 ### Trees
 --------------
 I created my trees using the methods outlined in the tutorials below.
 However, to provide a quick summary: The bark/branch shape is created by joining vertices.
 Skin, subdivide and decimate modifiers are then applied.
-The leaves of the tree are then created by intersecting planes.
+The leaves of the tree are made by intersecting planes.
 Each plane has a texture mapped to it.
 I used a mask I found off a UDK documentation page, which is also linked below.

 #### References: